Vimal1802/devops-bootcamp-project/README.md

 - Ensure the **Main** branch is selected and click the green **Run workflow** button.

+**Note:** *This pipeline is configured to trigger automatically whenever a merge to the main branch occurs.
+However, for this initial deployment, we will trigger the pipeline manually to verify the environment setup.*

 ### Verify the Deployment
 Once the workflow finishes, verify the results in the action section: